 University Health Network, in partnership with the

-Centre for Interprofessional Education at the University of Toronto is committed to providing interprofessional education to students and staff, and to fostering interprofessional collaborative patient-centred care.
+Centre for Advancing Collaborative Healthcare and Education (CACHE) at the University of Toronto is committed to providing interprofessional education to students and staff, and to fostering interprofessional collaborative patient-centred care.
 The concept of education as shaping, informing and advancing care through life-long learning is central to a culture of excellence in patient care, research and education at UHN.

 University Health Network is proud to collaborate with our academic partner,